-Colt Data Centre Services (DCS) today announced a significant investment into expanding its London North data centre, a centre offering multi-tenant colocation facilities.
+Colt Data Center Services (DCS) today announced a significant investment into expanding its London North data center, a centre offering multi-tenant colocation facilities.

 The annualised design power usage effectiveness (PUE) of the facility is <1.2, just below the current industry average.

 Six new data halls will be added to the existing facility, in a move Colt says has been driven by unrelenting demand.
 This is just the first phase of the major expansion project at the data center, which when complete will feature a total of 10 new data halls.

 The company is also in the process of implementing a significant upgrade to its power source to almost double its existing utility power with an additional 30 megawatts (MW).

 “London North is one of our busiest data centers due to the scale and location of the facility,” says Colt Data Center Services CEO Detlef Spang.